tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/kingbase-es-r6.md

      * **Exclude Tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.
      * **Agent Settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.
      * **Model Load Time**: If there are less than 10,000 models in the data source, their information will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.
      * **Enable Heartbeat Table**: When the connection type is selected as **Source and Target** or **Source**, you can enable this option to create a heartbeat table named **_tapdata_heartbeat_table** in the source database.
-It will be updated every 10 seconds by Tapdata (requires relevant permissions) and used for monitoring the health of the data source connection and tasks.
+It will be updated every 10 seconds by TapData (requires relevant permissions) and used for monitoring the health of the data source connection and tasks.

 6. Click **Connection Test**, and when passed, click **Save**.